JieningYu/yfass/README.md

 After learning the existence of per-process FD tables I got started to work on passing ownership of read FD to bubblewrap.
 I asked a LLM but while it gave me a solution to call unsafe function `pre_exec` of `CommandExt` trait to do bare syscalls for cloning the FD into subprocess.
 This is way too verbose and I'm not that confident to do unsafe stuff across processes.

 And that I looked into GitHub and found a crate `command-fds` made by Google which can do all the things up packed into a function.
 Well a perfect solution which actually works.

+#### Wrongly-used Axum newtype in trait implementation

+In Axum we use `axum::extract::State` for stateful injection but it should only be used as a service extractor.
+However I used that newtype wrapper in a trait implementation of `FromRequestParts<S>` for extractor type `Auth<const P>` where `S` is the state type.
+So it's a wrong usage thus makes the compiler to complain that functions receiving `Auth` are not valid service handlers.

+Rust compiler is not smart enough to figure out that `Auth` is not a service extractor matching single-newtype wrapper.
+Instead it is a doubly-newtype stateful extractor.
+I checked through the codebase and Axum docs and finally after burden of hours found out the real issue.
+Have to laugh myself.

+#### Crappy bubblewrap arguments

+At first I mounted `./` from the host filesystem (read-only) to `./` in the sandbox.
+I used to assume that `./` in the sandbox is identical to `./` in the host.
+But it's not, instead, it means `/` thus I can't continue to bind any other directory to `/` like `/lib`.

+I realized this by endless tries of invoking `ls` and `pwd` in command line using bubblewrap.
+So after that I switched to bind into `/.__private_yfass_contents` in sandbox.
+And then everthing works.

+### Pros and Cons

+#### Pros

+- Low resource usage: What truly matters compared with bare-execution are the platform backend itself written in Rust which uses nothing and bubblewrap which is a rootless tiny wrapper.
+- Full access to host-installed libraries and runtimes if permitted.
+- Each function can be configured with a JSON file.
+- Management of the platform could be done through HTTP APIs at all scale.

+#### Cons

+- Minimum tests which lack corner cases.
+- No documented APIs.
+- Only supports GNU/Linux.
+- Hard to use without a client.
+(I used Firefox devtools to shoot requests)
+- Forwards network traffic which impacts performance.
+(However necessary for now as all subdomains of the main host are routed to the platform)
+- No auto-restart and auto-launch of functions.
+(But easy to implement though through watchdog)
+- Functions need to care about what libraries are installed on the host or they have to carry their own.

+### Journey

+At the time I received the mail from Team BYR, which was in midnight, I built the architecture of the platform in mind on the bed.
+That night I was stimulated by the idea of the platform.

+So the days followed I started coding at free time.
+While overall I enjoyed the process, except writing APIs and tests.
+But well there's no significant changes in my emotions.

+But the pain starts when I learned that I have to write this report.
+I'm not a native English speaker and not capable to write a Chinese report as well due to poor expression capabilities.
+But as English is not my mother language I could express in a way more boundlessly.
+However, still, I'm hard to write a report.
+So sorry for this.